Tripudium/l2gx/docs/patched_embeddings_guide.md

 # Patched Embeddings Guide

-This guide provides a comprehensive overview of how to compute patched embeddings from graphs using the L2GX framework.
+This guide provides an overview of how to compute patched embeddings from graphs using the L2GX framework.
 It covers the complete workflow from graph loading to final embedding, with configuration options explained at each step.

 ## Table of Contents